tum-pbs/pbdl-book/diffphys.md

 ## Differentiable Operators

-With this direction we build on existing numerical solvers.
+With the DP direction we build on existing numerical solvers.
 I.e., the approach is strongly relying on the algorithms developed in the larger field of computational methods for a vast range of physical effects in our world.
 To start with we need a continuous formulation as model for the physical effect that we'd like